 There's nothing like a good urban legend to fuel the imagination, and San Diego has its own enduring one.
-It's not an overly known one, it seems, but if you've grown up here or gone to college in town, you've likely heard rumors of the "munchkin homes."
+It's not widely known, but if you've grown up here or gone to college in town, you've likely heard rumors of the "munchkin homes."

 To see this off-the-beaten-track attraction in San Diego for yourself, take Hillside Drive to the 7470 block, on the northwest side of Mount Soledad.
 You can reach Hillside Drive from Torrey Pines Road.